EnderDoom77/OnTrack/README.md

 ## Building

-To build into the final distribution, run `py -m PyInstaller --noconsole ontrack.py`.
+To build into the final distribution, run `py -m PyInstaller --onefile --noconsole ontrack.py`.
 Ensure you have the `pyinstaller` pip module installed.

 In some cases, since this program tracks active windows, using `--noconsole` can trigger virus threat protection actions, consider omitting that option if this is the case.